 The Board Charter sets out the roles and responsibilities of the Board and the manner in which the Board exercises and discharges its role and responsibilities.
 It also sets out matters expressly reserved to the Board and those delegated to management.
 The Board is responsible for the overall governance, management and strategic direction of Xero and for delivering accountable corporate performance in accordance with Xero's purpose, strategy and values.
-The Board regularly meets without management present, including when considering remuneration arrangements for the CEO.

-CEO Sukhinder Singh Cassidy was appointed by the Board as Xero's Chief Executive Officer (CEO) with effect from 1 February 2023.
-The CEO has responsibility for the day-to-day management of Xero's business within the limits determined by the Board, and is supported by the Xero leadership team.
+The Board regularly meets without management present, including when considering remuneration arrangements for the Chief Executive Officer (CEO).
+CEO The CEO of Xero, Sukhinder Singh Cassidy, has responsibility for the day-to-day management of Xero's business within the limits determined by the Board, and is supported by the Xero Executive Leadership Team.
 The CEO is responsible for managing Xero in accordance with the strategic plan, annual budget and operating plan, and risk appetite approved by the Board.
 The CEO is not a director of Xero but attends all Board meetings to report to the Board and participate in discussion as appropriate.

 Chair The Chair of Xero, David Thodey, is considered an independent non-executive director.
-The Chair's role is to lead the Board, facilitate constructive discussion at Board meetings, and ensure that the Board functions effectively and communicates the Board's position to shareholders and other stakeholders.
+The Chair's role is to lead the Board, facilitate constructive discussion at Board meetings, ensure that the Board functions effectively, and to communicate the Board's position to shareholders and other stakeholders.